-Christine Pagaduan took CG Spectrum's Introduction to Concept Art and Illustration course and now gets to create environment concepts for games for a living.
+Christine Pagaduan took CG Spectrum's Concept Art and Illustration course and now gets to create environment concepts for games for a living.
 Christine shares her whimsical illustrations and tells how with the help of her mentor she got a job doing concept art.

 Christine, what inspired you to become a Concept Artist?